nitishkumar2701/cms-backend/README.md

 ```

+☁️ Deployment Guide (Render Web Service)
+To deploy this backend application to Render:

+Create a new Web Service on Render and link your project GitHub repository.

+Configure the service settings:

+Environment: Node

+Build Command: npm install && npx prisma generate

+Start Command: npm start

+Add all your production environment variables (from your .env file) into the Environment tab on the Render dashboard (including DATABASE_URL, JWT_SECRET, BREVOKEY, SUPABASE_URL, SUPABASE_KEY, etc.).

+Trigger a manual or automatic deployment.
+Render will build the application and host it live at your assigned web service domain.

 * **CI/CD Pipeline:** The GitHub Actions configuration file (`.github/workflows/ci.yml`) automatically triggers build verifications, code linting, and test scripts on every push or pull request to maintain production integrity.